Not-TNB/Battle-Simulator/README.md

   ❌ A ,B ,C<br>
   ✅ Python, Javascript, C++<br>
   ✅ Mike Oxlong, Joe Mama, Ben Dover<br>
 3. Click <kbd>Enter</kbd> to progress 1 turn, and read the events that occur.
-More fighters will usually mean more events per turn, so you have to be patient 😴
+Each turn consists of a list of events and interactions, followed by fighter statistics (such as HP, kills, etc.)

 # MAJOR VERSIONS 🚀
 ## V1.0